A guide to owning Lionhead rabbits

 By and large, Lionhead rabbits have the same needs as most breeds or crossbreeds of rabbit.
 They should live in neutered pairs, have an enriching and large environment to allow natural behaviors, be vaccinated and fed a diet high in fibre, with the bulk of the diet (a minimum of 85%) consisting of hay and grass.

 However, they do require some additional coat care to ensure their mane does not become matted and pieces of hay and forage do not become tangled in it.
-During times when they are not moulting, they need their manes combed and brushed 2-3 times per week with one of the best rabbit brushes; when moulting, this should be increased to daily.
+You need to brush up on how to groom a rabbit because during times when they are not moulting, they need their manes combed and brushed 2-3 times per week with one of the best rabbit brushes.
+When lionhead rabbits are shedding, this should be increased to daily.
 If the mane becomes matted, it can pull on the skin, causing discomfort and even tears to the skin.

 Where can I get Lionhead rabbits?